tstoeter/omero-documentation/omero/sysadmins/python3-migration.rst

 have Python 3.9 and 3.10 respectively as default installation.

-All Python 3.6+ versions should work.
+All Python 3.8+ versions should work.

-Debian 10 has moved to Ice 3.7 but an installation guide for Debian 10 with Python 3.7 and Ice 3.6.

 Other prerequisites
 -------------------